-Union Mills Trail is a 6.7 mile moderately trafficked loop trail located near Westminster, MD that features beautiful wild flowers and is rated as moderate.
+Union Mills Trail is a 6.7 mile moderately trafficked loop trail located near Westminster, Maryland that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Take a rugged hike through rural northern Carroll County, slogging over creeks, through steep switchbacks, and pleasant rolling fields.
 The trail, which is dirt and crushed rock, plunges into a grove of pines.
 Then it runs along a ridge with a slight rise on the left and a steep plunge on the right.
 At the top of the hill, it opens up, which gives you a nice vista of woods and fields loaded with goldenrod!
 This hike is a great adventure!
 This is not a hike for new hikers due to how rugged it is.
 This is considered on the easy side of strenuous not because of the mileage but because of the terrain, switchbacks, and slogging over creeks.